sfloresk/AWS-ALB-egress-traffic-monitoring/README.md

     ```

     This query aggregates the usage amount (in GB) for egress traffic for the entire day specified (January 31st 2023) for a given ARN.
 For this query to work in your environment, make the following changes:

     a.
-In line 7, modify the ARN for the one belonging to your ALB
+In line 3, replace "detailed_cost_report" for the name of your table

     b.
+In line 7, replace the ARN for the one belonging to your ALB

+    c.
 In line 5 and 6, modify the dates for the time range you would like to use.
 This should be the same time range used to query egress traffic from the ALB's ENIs in the previous section

+    The result should be equal, or very similar, to the value returned by the VPC logs query mentioned in the previous section

 ## App tear-down